kammitama5/Distracting_KATAS/README.md

   9. Enums (specifically in Ruby, which I don't really know right now)
   10. Bitwise operations => Indempotency, Monotonicity, etc
   11. Currying in other languages (eg. Javascript)
+  12. Datetime in Python (stripping/ parsing using RegEx)

 I also have a bad habit of not leaving \n after my code.
 Need to get better at including that on Github.
 I apologize for meaningless commits of \n, but it won't become a habit.